Ampletracks/Ampletracks/README.md

 - Flexbility
 - Cost effectiveness - both in terms of development cost and running cost

+Whilst Ampletracks has been designed with materials science in mind, the flexibility inherent in the system means that it is likely to be useful in other contexts.
+Please let us know if you find a novel use for Ampletracks.

 # Goals

 Ampletracks has been designed to meet the following fundamental goals: